leonjia0112/ec601_passenger_screening/README.md

 # ec601_passenger_screening
 Passenger Screening algorithm for Transportation Security Adminisistration(TSA) Authority of USA.
-# Aim of the project
+### Aim of the project
 For every scan in the dataset, we will be predicting the probability that a threat is present in each of 17 body zones.
 A diagram of the body zone locations is available in the competition files section.

 ![alt text](https://kaggle2.blob.core.windows.net/competitions/kaggle/6775/media/body_zone_descriptions.png)

-###### Final versions of codes are in Master branch.
+### Final versions of codes are in Master branch.

 #All other versions of the Codes are available in separate branches.
+Please Check the below links.
-- Web-site demo and developement codes are located at:- https://github.com/leonjia0112/ec601_passenger_screening/tree/FrontEndWebDev , https://github.com/leonjia0112/ec601_passenger_screening/tree/Flask_backend
+- Web-site demo and development codes are located at:- https://github.com/leonjia0112/ec601_passenger_screening/tree/FrontEndWebDev , https://github.com/leonjia0112/ec601_passenger_screening/tree/Flask_backend
 - Images preprocessing codes are located at:- https://github.com/leonjia0112/ec601_passenger_screening/tree/peijia_branch
 - Lite version Machine Learning codes are located at:- https://github.com/leonjia0112/ec601_passenger_screening/tree/Vikram_branch.
 This branch's codes are also located in "Training and preprocessing" folder in master branch.